abelmunozal/HexagonalArchitecture/tools/README.md

 # Hexagonal Architecture with REST and gRPC Microservices
 This folder contains the tools required to compile, execute and test the project.
-In roder to make anything, you must download the tools from the their URL and unzip them in this folder.
+In order to do anything, you must download the tools from their URL (indicated below) and unzip them in this folder.
-The path to every tools, and the folder itself, is set in the \setenv.cmd script.
+The path to every tool, and this folder itself, is set in the \setenv.cmd script.

 ## Tools
 - Apache Maven 3.9.6: https://dlcdn.apache.org/maven/maven-3/3.9.6/binaries/apache-maven-3.9.6-bin.zip